abpai/threaded/examples/welcome.md

 ### Share Your Session

 Click the share icon to generate a link.
 Anyone with the link can view your document and threads (read-only).
 Perfect for:

 - Sharing annotated research with colleagues
 - Showing your analysis process
 - Collaborative document review

 ### Export Everything

-Menu → Export downloads a markdown file containing:
+The three-dot menu (⋮) → Export downloads a markdown file containing:

 - Your original document
 - All saved quotes
 - Every thread with full conversation history

 Take your work anywhere.
 Nothing is locked in.
+You can attach the exported file to any LLM to bootstrap a new conversation with all your context, quotes, and discussion history already in place.

 ---